 The good news is this is often an easy fix.
 There is a good chance that your Chromebook is already on, it’s just frozen or hung up.

 The Chromebook needs a forced reboot.
 You can restart a Chromebook with the keyboard.

 Force A Chromebook To Restart

 On the Chromebook keyboard press the Power button and the Reload button at the same time.
-Some flip style Chromebooks have the power button located on the side of the Chromebook.
+Some flip-style Chromebooks have the power button located on the side of the Chromebook.

-It trick is also useful if your Chromebook “freezes” or stops responding.
+This trick is also useful if your Chromebook “freezes” or stops responding.
 It’s a fast way to reboot your Chromebook.